Comparison of Algorithms for Baseline Correction of LIBS Spectra for Quantifying Total Carbon in Brazilian Soils: Introduction

 \section{Introduction}

 Laser-induced breakdown spectroscopy (LIBS) is a multi-element analytical technique widely employed in the last years~\cite{cremers2006laser, santos2015performance, ferreira2014novel, rusak1997fundamentals, hahn2012laser, stuart1996nanosecond} and has great potential to be applied in field~\cite{harmon2005laser, cunat2005portable, ferretti2007situ}.
-A LIBS measurement usually takes less than a minute and can be remotely applied in hazardous areas or of difficult access, for example, Mars, deep sea water, and radioactive or toxic places~\cite{hoge1983airborne, salle2004laser, yun2002laser, buckley2000implementation}.
-The LIBS also satisfies the precept of ``green chemistry'', in which no toxic residue is generated during the analytical process, since the technique does not require chemical reagents~\cite{cremers2006laser, senesi2014laser}.
-The LIBS is also considered a promising technique for many applications, specially for soil analysis ranging from the quantification of carbon~\cite{nicolodelli2014quantification}, nutrients ~\cite{hussain2007measurement} to contaminants~\cite{pandhija2010contaminant}.
+A LIBS measurement usually takes less than a minute and can be remotely applied in hazardous areas or of difficult access, such as Mars, deep sea water, and radioactive or toxic places~\cite{hoge1983airborne, salle2004laser, yun2002laser, buckley2000implementation}.
+LIBS also satisfies the precept of ``green chemistry'', in which no toxic residue is generated during the analytical process since the technique does not require chemical reagents~\cite{cremers2006laser, senesi2014laser}.
+LIBS is also considered a promising technique for many applications, particularly for soil analysis ranging from the quantification of carbon~\cite{nicolodelli2014quantification}, nutrients ~\cite{hussain2007measurement} to contaminants~\cite{pandhija2010contaminant}.
 Nonetheless, the technique suffers from a low reproducibility and repeatability compared to other analytical techniques (e.g.\ inductively coupled plasma - ICP), mainly due to matrix effects~\cite{mohamed2007study, eppler1996matrix, segnini2014physical}.
-Such effects comprise the radiation-matter interaction, composition and aggregation state of samples, homogeneity, laser pulse energy density, and optical alignment.
-Each LIBS measurement, therefore, results in an unique plasma formation, whose line emissions and background radiation depends on.
-To overcome such difficulties, hundreds of LIBS measurements are generally performed and averaged for each sample, and the delay time between the laser shot and spectral acquisition is adjusted for the best signal to noise ratio and for attenuating the background radiation.
+Such effects comprise the radiation-matter interaction, composition, aggregation state of samples, homogeneity, laser pulse energy density, and optical alignment.
+Each LIBS measurement, therefore, results in a unique plasma formation, whose line emissions and background radiation depend on.
+To overcome such difficulties, hundreds of LIBS measurements are generally performed and averaged for each sample, and the delay time between the laser shot and spectral acquisition is adjusted for the best signal-to-noise ratio and for attenuating the background radiation.
 Even with the adjustment of delay time, the background radiation is still present in the spectra, which corresponds to the spectral baseline as in Figure~\ref{fig:fig0}, and imposes difficulties for quantitative elemental analysis.